DanielIuga33/BMWCodingGuide/README.md

 # BMWCodingGuide
-An app for beginners who want to learn how to code cars
+### An app for beginners who want to learn how to code cars or to note their coding features